 All construction related to the Pier 25 Structure has been completed.
 The North Upland Section of Segment 3, which runs from Pier 40 to the south side of Laight Street, has been completed, and a ribbon cutting ceremony in July 2008 marked the opening of the section.
 The Pier 26 Structure is complete.
 The Platform between Piers 25 & 26 Structures is complete.
 HRPT and LMDC will use any remaining funds in the other Activities (1, 2, 4, and 6) for Pier 25 and the southern upland portion of the project (Activity 3).
 Once construction has been completed, HRPT will finalize their numbers for the other Activities, and will submit an amendment to the Exhibit A-2 budget and submit their final invoice.
-For Activity 3, bulkhead restoration work has been completed, and installation of concrete walls and related site construction at west end of the Pier 25 is ongoing.
-Installation of soil and fill and construction of the wood deck, turf field, and mini-golf structure, and playground at Pier 25 is ongoing.
-Excavation and installation subsurface utilities on the mainland and concrete site work are ongoing.
+For Activity 3, bulkhead restoration work, installation of concrete walls and related site construction at west end of the Pier 25, and installation of soil and fill and construction of the wood deck, turf field, and mini-golf structure, and playground at Pier 25 have been completed.
 With respect to Activity 5 (Three Segment 3 Buildings), engineering and fabrication is ongoing.
 Mainland building pile driving, foundation construction, and underground utilities installation and steel erection are complete.
 In the Pier 25 Park Building, concrete slab placement is complete and above-ground utilities installation is in progress.
+HRPT expects to conduct a ribbon cutting ceremony of Pier 25 at the beginning of November 2010.